jenetsu/jenetsu/README.md

-## Hi there 👋
+# Hi there 👋

-I like watching chinese dramas, baking and eating food.
-My projects will probably be dedicated to that.
+## What I like:
+- Watching chinese dramas
+- Baking
+- Trying new food

+## Currently: Discovering how to use Github

 <!--
 **jenetsu/jenetsu** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.